-Room for slopes can be the key to realistic or at least believable scenery.
-This can mean keeping a degree of separation between tracks at different elevations.
-Except when modeling elevated roadbeds through cities, avoid extensive lines of retaining walls between stepped-up tracks.
+Room for slopes can be the key to realistic, believable scenery.
+This requires that you maintain some horizontal separation between tracks at different elevations.
+Except when you want to model an elevated roadbed through a city, avoid stair-stepped ledges and extensive retaining walls.

 In open country allow room for the cuts and fills the railroad uses to maintain a steady grade across undulating terrain.
-Allow for cuts, especially as track approaches a tunnel, to keep the actual bore as short as possible.
+Allow for cuts especially as track approaches a tunnel, to keep the actual bore as short as possible.